SysManSquad/sysmansquadblogdev/content/posts/2021-02-13-create-a-small-discord-py-bot-to-deploy-a-server.md

 ### Python Setup

-Because I have been exposed to Python before, I was already aware that python projects should make use of <a href="https://docs.python.org/3/tutorial/venv.html" target="_blank" rel="noreferrer noopener">virtual environments</a>.
-I created a folder for my code, initialized <a href="https://www.atlassian.com/git/tutorials" target="_blank" rel="noreferrer noopener">git</a> in the folder to help me keep track of code revisions and began to write.
+Because I have been exposed to Python before, I was already aware that python projects should make use of [virtual environments](https://docs.python.org/3/tutorial/venv.html).
+I created a folder for my code, initialized [git](https://www.atlassian.com/git/tutorials) in the folder to help me keep track of code revisions and began to write.

 I created my virtual environment as a sub-folder.
 I couldn't possibly say whether it's good practice, but it worked.
 The virtual environment was in a subfolder called 'venv' so I added it to my `.gitignore` file.
 You may find [pyenv](https://github.com/pyenv/pyenv) useful.